Ian8VT/Ian8VT.github.io/qgis/lab_8/twitter_index.md

 ![word_twitter_activity](/qgis/lab_8/dorian_words.png)

-This is a raw count of the most commonly used words throughout the defined temporal range of Hurricane Dorian.
+This graph displays the frequency of the 15 most commons words in tweets related to the storm.

 ![twitter_word_association](/qgis/lab_8/word_network.png)